The Interlibrary Loans Service

 How do I get hold of my book or article?

-If you have requested a book, we will send you an email (to your University email account) to say it is ready for collection from the Welcome Desk in the Library.
+If you have requested a book, we will send you an email (to your University email account) to say it is ready for collection from the Library Help Desk in the Library.
 Any book requested from another library must be collected from and returned to the University of Portsmouth Library in person.

 Articles and chapters in electronic form